itzweb/home/README.md

-# iweb is a website for buying games,movies and paintings,etc with no moneY.
+# itzweb is a website for buying games,movies and paintings,etc with no moneY.

 ###Yes No bitcoin,paytm,credit card,etc .
 Instead you just pay with BK tokens that are free.